 THIS NOTICE OF MEETING AND MANAGEMENT INFORMATION CIRCULAR IS FURNISHED IN CONNECTION WITH THE SOLICITATION BY THE MANAGEMENT OF ZENITH CAPITAL CORP.
 OF PROXIES TO BE VOTED AT THE ANNUAL MEETING OF SHAREHOLDERS OF ZENITH CAPITAL CORP.
-TO BE HELD ON TUESDAY, DECEMBER 12, 2017.
+TO BE HELD ON WEDNESDAY, SEPTEMBER 12, 2018.

-TO BE HELD AT:

-Mount Royal University

-Ross Glen Hall, Room EC1040

-4825 Mount Royal Gate SW
+TO BE HELD AT: Mount Royal University Roderick Mah Centre for Continuous Learning Ross Glen Hall (Room EC1040) 4825 Mount Royal Gate SW Calgary, Alberta

-Calgary, Alberta

-At 2:30 p.m.
+> At 2:00 p.m.
 (Calgary Time)

-Dated: October 30, 2017
+Dated: July 27, 2018